-How Much is My Car Crash Worth in Denver?
+How Much Is My Car Crash Worth In Denver?

-Colorado is an at-fault state, which means that the person (or more realistically, the insurer of the person) who caused the accident pays for the damages.
-Colorado accident reports always list an “at fault” driver for the purpose of establishing fault and payment.
+Colorado is an at-fault state, which means that the person (or, more realistically, the insurer of the person) who caused the accident pays for the damages.
+Colorado accident reports always list an “at-fault” driver for the purpose of establishing fault and payment.
 The at-fault driver is the driver who most likely caused the accident through negligence.
 Negligence is most simply defined as the failure to take reasonable care.

 Car accident victims can recover money that was lost due to an accident.
 These losses commonly take the form of medical bills.

 Even if you are not sure you were hurt, it is important to seek medical care soon after a crash.
 Going to a doctor ensures that your injuries are discovered and treated in a timely and effective manner.
-It also ensures that your injuries are documented as being accident-related, so that you can be reimbursed.
+It also ensures that your injuries are documented as accident-related so that you can be reimbursed.
 Insurers will pounce on any reason they can find to pay you less.
 When there is a delay in treatment or a gap in treatment, insurers will often argue that the injuries are not serious or were caused by some intervening event.

 Lost wages are also recoverable economic damages.
-Pay stubs, tax returns, or a letter from an employer can provide the documentation necessary to demonstrate and recover compensation for lost wages.
+Pay stubs, tax returns or a letter from an employer can provide the documentation necessary to demonstrate and recover compensation for lost wages.

-Accident victims can also be compensated for pain and suffering, disfigurement, physical impairment, and a loss of ability to enjoy life.
-These damages can be significant, but difficult to quantify.
-Some elements that go into determining the value of non-economic damages are the age of the victim at the time of the accident and the severity of the injuries.
+Accident victims can also be compensated for pain and suffering, disfigurement, physical impairment and a loss of ability to enjoy life.
+These damages can be significant but difficult to quantify.
+Some elements that go into determining the value of noneconomic damages are the age of the victim at the time of the accident and the severity of the injuries.